-Samuel Umezurike, Chux Gervase Iwu
+Samuel Augustine Umezurike1, Chux Gervase Iwu2

-Abstract: South Africa is a leading example of democracy in Africa albeit many argue that it has lost meaningful direction in aspects which range from its practice of majority rule, social cohesion, and neoliberalization of its political economy and international diplomacy.
-South Africa could fairly well be viewed as an emerging middle power but many of its actions have belied this thus allowing certain analysts to consider it as inconsistent, confusing, and even sinister.
+Abstract: South Africa is a leading example of democracy in Africa though many argue that it has lost its way in meaningful aspects ranging from practice of its majority rule, social cohesion, and neoliberalisation of its political economy and international diplomacy.
+South Africa could fairly be viewed as an emerging middle power but many of its actions have belied this by allowing certain analysts to consider it as inconsistent, confusing, and even sinister.
 Some of the core problematic areas of South African democracy include poverty, unemployment, inequality, high level of HIV/AIDS, corruption, fast decaying educational system, electricity (load) shedding, fast loss of rand value in the international market and rampant strike actions, especially in the mining industry.
 However, this paper depends on the documentary method of research to examine the drama surrounding the security upgrade of the President's home at Nkandla.
 The findings show that in a democratic society like South Africa, majority rule may sometimes be a limitation of democratic practices.
-In order to avert the challenges which majority rule may pose to the other principles of democracy, the principles of values, such as separation of power among the three levels of government and rule of law, must be respected.
+In order to avert the dangers majority rule may pose to the other principles of democracy, the principles of values, such as separation of power among the three levels of government and rule of law, must be respected.

-Keywords: accountability; democracy; leadership; governance; public protector
+Keywords: accountability; democracy; leadership; governance; public protection